MineModPack/mavenRepo/README.md

 Our maven repo that we host. because some repo's are not working right!

 ## Why?
-Because it makes the mod installation process a whole lot easier on our site. and faster!
+Because it makes the mod installation process a whole lot easier on our side, and faster!